Read how FreshBooks Estimates and Proposals gives U.K.-based F.B. & Sons the professional edge when winning new business.

 I thought that might have been a British thing, being shy about asking for money for work that we’ve done.
 It’s still something that’s new to us.

-You mentioned that you use Deposits to keep cash flowing, but have you thought of using Direct Debit too?
+Deposits aside, have you thought of using Direct Debit too?

 Darryl: We’re a little late in the year.
 We’ve got some plans to actually do some regular maintenance next year and offer Direct Debit for that.
 Since we only started up halfway through this year, it was a little difficult to get recurring maintenance plans in place.
 We’ve already got some regular customers at the moment, and I’d really like to move them onto a plan like this in the future.